Summer Fruit Salad

 How do you make Summer Fruit Salad?

 Clean and chop the fruit.
-This means washing all the berries and slicing the strawberries.
+This means washing all the berries and slicing the strawberries into bite-sized pieces.
 You’ll also dice the watermelon and half the grapes.
 Toss ‘em into a large bowl.

 Make the dressing.
 In a mason jar, measure in the lime zest, honey simple syrup and lime juice.
 Shake until combined.